The Harvard Green Building Standards ensure the University's commitment to climate and health is reflected in the design and creation of our spaces.

-The Harvard Green Building Standards are a critical component of the University's sustainability commitment, including our goal to reduce greenhouse gas emissions to the maximum practicable rate.
-They include process-oriented requirements to ensure that all sustainable design and operations opportunities are vetted and that performance requirements are achieved in a cost-effective manner.
+Our Green Building Standards include process-oriented requirements to ensure that all sustainable design and operations opportunities are vetted and that performance requirements are achieved in a cost-effective manner.
 The Standards apply to all capital projects (new construction and major renovations) over $100,000 and should be included in all Request for Proposals.

 What do they include?